Taking action through a “personal grievance”: Overview

 Recommendations for the employer to change their practices or take other action

-Whatever the ground for your personal grievance, if workplace conduct or practices were a significant factor the Authority can make recommendations to your employer about what should be done to prevent similar problems happening.
+Whatever the basis (or “ground”) for your personal grievance, if workplace conduct or practices were a significant factor the Authority can make recommendations to your employer about what should be done to prevent similar problems happening.

 If you’ve suffered sexual or racial harassment, the Employment Relations Authority can make recommendations to your employer on what to do about the harasser.
 This may include transferring them, taking disciplinary action, or taking rehabilitative action to prevent them harassing again.
-(See “Sexual harassment at work” and “Racial harassment at work” in the section “Unfair treatment, discrimination or harassment at work” in this chapter.)
+(See “Unfair treatment, discrimination or harassment at work” in this chapter.)